cambiotraining/unix-shell/materials/01-basics/05-scripts.md

 ![Screenshot of the command line text editor _Nano_ (left) and the GUI text editor _Gedit_ (right).](images/nano_gedit.png){fig.alt="Two screenshots of these programs side-by-side, displaying the code described in the text."}

-Alternatively, you can use the `gedit` text editor, which is a little more user-friendly.
+Alternatively, you can use the `gedit` text editor, which is a little more user-friendly (but is not always available, for example on macOS).
 The command to open a script is: `gedit count_atoms.sh`.
 This opens the text editor in a separate window, which has the advantage that you can work on the script while having the terminal open.
 You can save the file using <kbd>Ctrl</kbd>+<kbd>S</kbd>.
 Remember to save your files regularly as you work on them.

 ::: {.callout-note}